a025505/TradingPairsEnquiryProgram/readme.txt

+## PLEASE INSTALL requests package IN YOUR PYTHON ENVIRONMENT TO RUN THE APPLICATION ##

 This program will only show the trading pairs that you saved in the support_data.py file.

 Add the trading pairs you would like to query in the dict_pairing dictionary (follow the convention).